Category Archives: Interview

 Growing up, did you envisage yourself as a writer or did you have other career aspirations?

-If you could visit any place in the world to inspire your next book, where would you go and why?
+If you could visit any place in the world to inspire your next novel, where would you go and why?

 Are you a bookworm yourself?
 If so, what genres (or authors) do you usually like to read?
 And are you a kindle or “proper book” fan?